Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 job involved building a wheel on Windows.
 A [wheel](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) can be thought of as a precompiled binary for a Python package.
-The underlying issue was that Windows does not have support for something like `RPATH`, following a less flexible set of [rules](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order#standard-search-order-for-packaged-apps) for determining the search path for shared libraries [^13].
+The underlying issue was that Windows does not have support for something like `RPATH`, following a less configurable set of [rules](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-search-order#standard-search-order-for-packaged-apps) for determining the search path for shared libraries [].

-So far, it took us a day of work to get to this point.
-Since things were not as straightforward as expected, we decided I'd take it from here so Irwin could use the rest of his free time between terms to work on more impactful things.
+It took us a day of work to get to this point.
+Since things were not as straightforward as expected; I took it from here.

-At the time I didn't really have any experience developing for Windows, and didn't even have a Windows machine available at home to use.
+At the time I didn't really have any experience developing for Windows and didn't even have a Windows machine available at home to use [].
 I looked up how to run Windows in a VM and got to work.

-First, I found a solution using [delvewheel](https://github.com/adang1345/delvewheel) that worked but wasn't viable for production.
+I found a solution using [delvewheel](https://github.com/adang1345/delvewheel) that worked but wasn't viable for production.
 Fortunately, Ralf had seen this problem before and had a ready made solution: manually loading the shared library from within `scipy/special/__init__.py` so it would be available when needed: